SiliconLabs/gecko_sdk/protocol/z-wave/important_changes.md

 The changes described in this file will possibly break the build and/or functionality of an existing application.
 The description serves the purpose of helping to fix the failing build.

+# Important Changes in 7.19.8 {#section-7-19-8}

+Minor changes without impact for developer.

+# Important Changes in 7.19.7 {#section-7-19-7}

+Adding additional information on the reset reason in the FUNC_ID_SERIAL_API_STARTED payload.

 # Important Changes in 7.19.1 {#section-7-19-1}

 ## Command Classes